Magic-wei/make_work_easier/README.md

 ### LaTeX Editor

 - [**Tex Live**](https://tug.org/texlive/acquire-netinstall.html) and [**Texstudio**](https://texstudio.org/) for local LaTeX documents writing, cross-platform (Windows, Linux, MacOS), free.
+- [**Overleaf**](https://www.overleaf.com/): This is an online LaTeX editor that has all the packages and templates you need to write a paper, a report, a CV and all kinds of LaTeX work.
+Cross-platform, sync with Dropbox or Github.
+Its collaborative writing feature allows all the collaborators to edit, comment and track changes in real time (6 collaborators per project and all the premium features are available for student plans).

 ### Language Tools